While in Europe the summer is all but a nice memory, the Cyprus beaches still welcome the most enthusiastic and sun-thirsty travellers.

 And if laying on the beach or swimming becomes too boring for you, you can rent a boat and enjoy the rugged Cypriot coastline in the area.

-How to get there: Coral Bay is easily accessible by car and by public bus from neighbouring Paphos.
+How to get there: Visiting Coral Bay is one of the best things to do in Paphos.
+It is easily accessible by car and by public bus.

 5. Aphrodite Beach: Find The Birthplace Of A Goddess